migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-06-24 Tue: Worked on fixing the configuration for `geth`.
+The more recent versions support RPC methods that is called when interacting with contracts.
+These are not support in our network.
+Had to change configurations in order for the CLI to properly interact with smart contracts.

 2024-06-23 Mon: Fixed the bug and now able to create options repeatedly.
 Encountered several bugs (UniswapV3 interaction when creating a pool, option creation) and began to debug them.

 ---